 The calculated MEHT anomalies are shown in Figure 27a.
 In AMJ, a positive MEHT anomaly is apparent from the subtropics (40°S) to the equatorial South Atlantic.
 With respect to climatology, this anomaly weakens the generally negative (i.e. southward) net transport that is apparent from the equator to about 25°S, but strengthens the climatologically (i.e. northward) positive Ekman heat transport southward of 25°S. Hence, there is a decrease in Ekman heat transport away from the subtropics, consistent with the relative warming there.
 This is apparent in the warm band at 15°S-25°S a season later in JAS (Figure 25b).
-This reduction of Ekman heat transport from 25°S to 40°S, in JAS (Figure 25b).
+This reduction of Ekman heat transport into the midlatitudes contributes towards the cold temperature apparent from 25°S to 40°S, in JAS (Figure 25b).
 The cold anomaly is enhanced by the increase in northward Ekman heat transport away from the region.